 By contrast, a number of other countries recognise that authors have a positive right to reclaim their rights in certain circumstances – regardless of what the contract says.
 There are three main situations where those rights kick in: when enough time has passed, where the owner has failed to appropriately exploit the work, and where exploitation is contrary to the author’s interests.

 In the US, authors have the right to terminate transfers of copyright 35 years after grant.
-A fee is payable, and there are a few hoops to jump through, but for those willing and able to do so, this puts a ceiling of 35 years on every grant.
-(Contrast that to Australian practice, which regularly sees authors transfer rights for their entire lifetime plus another 70 years.)
+A fee is payable, and there are quite a few (too many) hoops to jump through, but for those willing and able to do so, this puts a ceiling of 35 years on every grant of rights.
+(Contrast that to Australian practice, which regularly sees authors required to transfer rights for their entire lifetime plus another 70 years after that.)

 Canada takes a time-based approach too, automatically reverting rights 25 years after authors’ deaths.
 That’s probably not much comfort to the creator themselves, but it might be of interest to their kids or grandkids.
 Since it’s automatic, estates don’t have to comply with any legalities or pay any fees – the ownership simply transfers to the author’s heirs, and they can make new arrangements to exploit the work.